House Party (1990 film): Plot

-Play stops the party because his bathroom toilet was broken by party members.
+Play stops the party after his bathroom toilet is broken.
 Although Kid and Sydney have eyes for each other, Sharane decides to flirt with Kid openly, much to Sydney's disgust.
-Soon, the three leave the party, but, when Kid tries to make advances on Sharane, she rebuffs him.
-Then, Kid walks Sydney back home, and, after some argument, the pair finally calm down and talk quietly.
+Soon, the three leave the party, but when Kid tries to make advances on Sharane, she rebuffs him.
+Kid walks Sydney back home, and, after some argument, the pair calm down.

-Sydney allows Kid to sneak into her house, and the two are about to have sex in Sydney's room when she stops him, wanting to know if she is simply his second choice.
-Kid admits that Sydney was his first choice all along, but they do not do anything when they see that the only condom Kid has is too old to be used.
-When Sydney's parents come home – now revealed as one of the couples at the high-school reunion, including the man Kid ran into – Sydney hastily helps Kid sneak out of the house.
+Sydney allows Kid to sneak into her house.
+The two are about to have sex there when she stops him, wanting to know if she is simply his second choice.
+Kid admits that Sydney was his first choice all along.
+However, they do not do anything after realizing that Kid's only condom is too old to be used.
+When Sydney's parents come home – now revealed as one of the couples at the high-school reunion including the man Kid ran into – Sydney helps Kid sneak out of the house.

-He manages to get out of yet another scrape with Stab and his brothers, and they all end up in a jail cell.
-The men tell Kid what they're in jail for and Kid entertains the rest of the men in the cell by rapping, distracting them long enough for Play, Sharane, Bilal, and Sydney to arrive with enough cash to bail him out.
-Later, the five friends say their goodnights.
-Kid and Sydney share a long passionate kiss goodnight.
+Kid manages to get out of another scrape with Stab and his brothers and they all end up in a jail cell.
+Facing threats of gang rape, Kid entertains the rest of the men in the cell by rapping, distracting them long enough for Play, Sharane, Bilal, and Sydney to arrive and bail him out.

+Later, the five friends say their good nights.
+Kid and Sydney share a passionate kiss.
 After Play and Bilal drop him off, Kid sneaks in the house and gets undressed.
-As he is about to get into bed, he looks up to find Pop holding a belt.
-Pop tells him "I wouldn't do that just yet", snaps his belt, and says "cause your ass is mine".
-As the credits roll, we can hear Pop hitting Kid with the belt.
-(Kid yelping with each hit) during the credits.
+As he is about to get into bed, he looks up to find Pop holding a belt as he prepares to spank him.
+As the credits roll, Pop is heard hitting Kid with the belt making various comments before telling him to go to sleep and not to wake up until he tells him to.

-At the very beginning of the movie, kids are seen dancing inside of a house with the noise being so loud that it literally blows the roof off of the house.
-During the credit roll, the same roof flies and lands on top of the policemen in a parking lot.
+In the mid-credits, the roof that was blown off earlier lands on top of the departing police officers.

 Cast

-Christopher "Kid" Reid as Christopher "Kid" Robinson Jr.